BdonGordon/FancyCars/README.md

 **If using Visual Studio, you can skip to "Visual Studio" section**
 1. Using the command prompt, type on the command line: "npm install" --> If there are issues with the package.json, type on the command line: "npm init".
 You will be prompted with several lines.
 Continue to press "Enter" on your keyboard until you are back to the command line prompt
+**Before moving onto step 2, read 'CONFIGURATION - API' section**
 2. If successful, type on the command line: "npm start" --> API should be running now

 **Visual Studio***
-1. If the FancyCars-API is available in the Task Runner Explorer, double-click on "install" --> The environemnt and dependencies will be created/installed
+1. If the FancyCars-API is available in the Task Runner Explorer, double-click on "install" --> The environment and dependencies will be created/installed
 2. If successfully installed, double-click on "start" --> The API should be running on